-A Filipino food usually eaten during breakfast, champorado (or tsampurado) is a sweet chocolate rice porridge.
+A Filipino food usually eaten during breakfast, Champurrado (champorado or tsampurado) is a sweet chocolate rice porridge.
 It is made traditionally by boiling sticky rice with powdered cocoa or tablea.
-A gracious amount of milk and sugar are added to give it a much sweeter taste, making it under “desert” on some restaurant menus.
+A gracious amount of milk and sugar is added to give it a much sweeter taste, making it under “desert” on some restaurant menus.

-Dried fish (buwad or tuyo) is sometimes added on top of the cooked champorado thus adding a distinctive salty taste.
+Dried fish (buwad or tuyo) is sometimes added on top of the cooked Champurrado thus adding a distinctive salty taste.

 It is a type of dish composed of beef chunks stewed with plantains (saba; bananas), potatoes, corn, and sometimes white yam (bisol) and taro (gabi) making our version starchy.